johnrudolph/beast-master/rules.md

 - **Perk**: Gain a persistent advantage over other players.
 Perks stay in front of you, face-up for ongoing use.
 You may only have 1 Perk active at a time.
 - **Divine Gift**: Reward Colossi based on their position.
 These gifts go to all Colossi, so good timing is crucial.
 - **Beast**: Control Beast movement.
-- **Favor**: Each Favor has a unique cost, but allows you to gain Favor.
-Gain 5 Favor and you win the game.
+- **Curse**: Each Curse has a unique cost, but allows you to gain Gold.

 # Setup

-- Each player chooses a color, and receives a set of 1 Starting Environment tile, 1 Colossus, 6 Banners, and 10 Acolytes of that color
+- Each player chooses a color, and receives a set of 1 Starting Environment tile, 1 Colossus, 6 Banners, and 10 Acolytes of that color.
+- Shuffle the Trait deck, and lay out 3 face-up.
+Take turns selecting either a face-up Trait, or the top card of the Trait deck.
+If you take a face-up Trait, replace it with another face-up Trait from the deck before the next player chooses.
+Once each player has a Trait, leave 3 face-up Traits beside the Trait deck.
 - Shuffle the Colossus Card deck and place it near the board.
 Deal each player 3 Colossus Cards.
 - Beginning with the first player, take turns placing your Starting Environment tiles on any unoccupied space you choose.
 Place your Colossus on your Starting Environment Tile, and place a Loot Token of 1 Gold on this space.
 - Set aside 16 Grass Tiles face-down.
 Shuffle the Lair tiles and put 2 face-down with the Grass tiles.
 Shuffle the rest of the Environment Tiles, draw 8 and put them face-down with the 18 other tiles.
 Shuffle these 26 Tiles and keep them face-down.
 Return all other Environments and Lairs back to the box.